benjaminrclark/cate/README.md

 #### Redis

-  CATE uses a redis database to store http session data when running in clustered mode
+  CATE uses a redis database to store http session data when running in clustered mode.
+N.b.
+When running on AWS CATE will attempt to discover the port and address of an elasticache cluster running in the same account.

  - spring.redis.database=0
  - spring.redis.host=localhost